Skip to main navigation Skip to search Skip to main content

 Research interests

+A deep fascination with the audio-visual relationship is at the heart of my work.
 My PhD, examined by Richard Dyer and Peter Martin, explored the use and representation of jazz in film noir.
 The thesis set out my interest in the way meaning (particularly ideological notions of race and gender) is created in music and how film takes account of and contributes to that process.
-This interest in the audio-visual relationship is now at the heart of my work.
+My more recent work has addressed multiculturalism in contemporary science fiction television music alongside an enduring interest in the portrayal of Cumbria and the Lake District on screen.

 Ever since the first School of Sound in 1998 and the inspirational presentations of Simon Fisher Turner and Peter Kubelka (among many others), I've been committed to the possibilities of juxtaposing sound with image (although my fascination stems from the magical credit Special Sound - Dick Mills and the BBC Radiophonic Workshop!).
 That commitment to sound has encouraged me to combine practice-based research with my more conventional academic work.